newrelic/go-agent/README.md

 The New Relic Go Agent allows you to monitor your Go applications with New Relic.
-It helps you track transactions, outbound requests, database calls, and other parts of your Go application's behavior while automatically providing a running overview of garbage collection events, goroutine activity, and memory use.
+It helps you track transactions, outbound requests, database calls, and other parts of your Go application's behavior and provides a running overview of garbage collection, goroutine activity, and memory use.

 ## Requirements